homemade applesauce in a glass serving cup on an apple themed tablecloth

 Use ingredients you like

-You can choose what apples you want.
-They all have a different taste.
-Some are sweet and some are tart.
-If you have a favorite apple make the sauce with that.
-I like making it with a mix of varieties.
 Unlike some recipes where it is better to use apples that will stay somewhat firm when you cook them, in applesauce they all work.
 It’s okay if they fall apart when cooking, you are going to mash them up anyway.

-Like so many other recipes, there are no wrong choices when you use ingredients and flavors you like.
+In cooking there are no wrong choices when you use ingredients and flavors you like.

 Make it chunky or smooth